eBay/tsv-utils/docs/ToolReference.md

    max
 ```

 Numeric values are printed to 12 significant digits by default.
-This can be changed using the '--p|float-precision' option.
+This can be changed using the `--p|float-precision` option.
 If six or less it sets the number of significant digits after the decimal point.
 If greater than six it sets the total number of significant digits.

 Calculations hold onto the minimum data needed while reading data.
 A few operations like median keep all data values in memory.
 These operations will start to encounter performance issues as available memory becomes scarce.
 The size that can be handled effectively is machine dependent, but often quite large files can be handled.

 Operations requiring numeric entries will signal an error and terminate processing if a non-numeric entry is found.

-Missing values are not treated specially by default, this can be changed using the '--x|exclude-missing' or '--r|replace-missing' option.
+Missing values are not treated specially by default, this can be changed using the `--x|exclude-missing` or `--r|replace-missing` option.
 The former turns off processing for missing values, the latter uses a replacement value.

 **Options:**
 * `--h|help` - Print help.